craigbuckler/rooftrain/src/pages/#index.md

   <img src="[imagecdn]c_scale,w_50/v1516298724/train/alan-lander.jpg" alt="Alan Lander, RoofTrain" class="preview" />
 </figure>

-All our courses are run from our specially-built roof training centre near Exeter in Devon.
+All our courses are run from our specially-built indoor roof training centre near Exeter in Devon.

-The company and all training courses are operated by Alan Lander, a dedicated roofer and training professional with more than 40 years' commercial and training experience.
+RoofTrain UK and all training courses are operated by Alan Lander.
+Alan is a dedicated roofer and training professional with more than 40 years' commercial and training experience.

 ## Roofing course information